krosk/fastswitch-notes/dailynotes.md

 * Abstract
 * Introduction
 * Review of all kinds of soft doing the same thing
-... there is someting wonrg
+... there is someting wrong

 From MetaOS I see:
 * Abstract